How Does ‘Teen Mom 2’ Star Leah Messer Feel About David Eason’s Feud With Jeremy Calvert On Instagram?

-Leah Messer’s former husband, Jeremy Calvert, was attacked on Instagram by her co-star Jenelle Evans’ husband, David Eason, days ago but according to a new report, the Teen Mom 2 star isn’t bothered by the drama.
+Leah Messer’s former husband, Jeremy Calvert, was attacked on Instagram by her co-star Jenelle Evans’ husband, David Eason, days ago.
+However, according to a new report, the Teen Mom 2 star isn’t bothered by the drama.

-While Messer is extremely close to Calvert, with whom she shares a five-year-old daughter, an insider told Hollywood Life on April 15 that the mother of three “hasn’t been paying attention” to the issues Calvert has been faced with on Instagram.
+While Messer is extremely close to Calvert, with whom she shares a five-year-old daughter, an insider told Hollywood Life on April 15 that the mother-of-three “hasn’t been paying attention” to the issues Calvert has been faced with on Instagram.

 “She really couldn’t care less,” the source said.
 “She doesn’t talk to Jenelle or David, so she doesn’t take it as anything.”